Sdfeagt/Sdfeagt/README.md

 # Hello everyone! :wave:

 I'm Rafal Ciechanski, student in Aalto University, originating from Poland.
 I program mainly in Typescript, but I've also worked with Scala, Python and C/C++.
-I've found that creating websites, espesially in NextJS, is incredibly rewarding and fun.
+Over the last couple of months I've found that creating websites, espesially in NextJS, is incredibly rewarding and fun.
 I'm constantly seeking new experiences and knowledge.
 My newest project features a CMS admin page / e-commerce shop combo, written in NextJS, with MySQL and prisma used for backend.
 You can find it here: [Admin page](https://github.com/Sdfeagt/E-commerce-admin-page), [Shop page](https://github.com/Sdfeagt/E-commerce-shop-page).

 # Overview
 Github stats: